Inter crash six past Bologna to move top of Serie A

-Academy product Federico Dimarco laid on two of those goals as Inter ran riot in from of their delighted home fans on a beautiful night in Milan.
+Academy product Federico Dimarco laid on two of those goals as Inter ran riot in front of their delighted home fans on a beautiful night in Milan.

-On the other flank Inzaghi will also be happy with Denzel Dumfries making an almost instant impact on his first Inter start since signing from PSV Eindhoven last month, replacing Achraf Hakimi who moved to Paris Saint-Germain.
+On the other flank Inzaghi was also happy with Denzel Dumfries making an almost instant impact on his first Inter start since signing from PSV Eindhoven last month, replacing Achraf Hakimi who moved to Paris Saint-Germain.